DDTBOX/tutorials/DDTBox Documentation.md

 ##Decoding methods##

-DDTBox has several options for decoding EEG signals.
+DDTBox has several options for decoding epoched EEG data.
-These options concern how the features (data values in each dimension) are defined for MVPA, as well as the choice of datasets used for training and testing the classifier.
+These options concern how the data is used for MVPA, as well as the choice of datasets used for training and testing the classifier.

 ###Spatial decoding

-Spatial decoding performs MVPA on the pattern of potential amplitudes across electrodes, averaged over the time window of interest.
+Spatial decoding performs MVPA on the pattern of potential amplitudes across electrodes averaged over the time window of interest.
 The features in this decoding approach are the average potential amplitudes within a time window at each electrode.
 For example, if decoding using 64-channel EEG then there will be 64 features used for analyses (i.e. a 64 dimensions in the dataset).